 To check the robustness of our nonmonotonicity results, we extend the model to explore different market structures, including bilateral trades in an OTC-like market and competitive search.
 In both settings, loan and deposit terms remain nonmonotonic in pledgeability, and the patterns are sensitive to the market structure.
 The underlying mechanism differs from that in the baseline: agents can adjust multiple elements of the contracts, which are at different margins when the repayment constraint binds.
 Thus, changes in pledgeability do not necessarily cause all terms to move uniformly in magnitude or even direction.
 Despite these complexities, a common feature emerges across market structures: investment in the low-return, safe asset falls with pledgeability in the Low-pledgeability Region, and becomes zero when it crosses into the Medium Region.
-In other words, using the low-return technology is the last resort under the worst credit conditions because adjusting contract terms does not change the production frontier, while investing in low-return technology contracts it.
+In other words, using the low-return technology is the last resort under the worst credit conditions.
+The intuition is that the production frontier is invariant to small changes in contract terms, but investing in the low-return asset shrinks the production set.

 We further extend the model to ask three additional questions related to fundamental banking outcomes: (i) will lower entry costs improve welfare? (ii) is financial stability uniformly worsened with declining pledgeability? and (iii) are there conditions under which the Glass-Steagall Act (hereafter the Act) is welfare-improving in this environment?

 For the first question, we find that with lower entry costs, more borrowers enter the market, receiving less favorable terms, while depositors benefit.

-To examine financial stability, we consider an unanticipated reduction in the return on borrowers' projects.
+To examine financial stability, we consider an unanticipated reduction in the return on borrower's projects.
 Under this unexpected shock, borrowers may default ex post, potentially triggering bank runs.
 In the High- or Medium-Pledgeability Regions, banks invest only in loans.
 If borrowers default, the bank lacks resources to pay depositors, resulting in bank runs.
 In the Low-Pledgeability Region, however, banks diversify by investing in both loans and safe assets.
 These safe assets can be used to pay late depositors even if loan repayments fail.
 The upshot is that bank runs are less likely in the Low-pledgeability Region than in the Medium or even High-pledgeability Region.
 In other words, a deterioration in pledgeability can, paradoxically, make the financial industry more stable compared to economies with more pledgeable assets.

-For the third question, we modify the model to include stochastic returns on banks' alternative investments.
+With respect to the Act, we modify the model to include stochastic returns on banks' alternative investments.
 Deposit insurance is provided to aggregate risks, but it also engenders moral hazard.
 Without the Act, banks are better able to diversify their portfolios, but supporting the insurance program diverts resources from productive activities and encourages excessive risk taking.
 Interestingly, the Act can improve depositor's welfare in cases of low or high pledgeability, but not when pledgeability is in the medium range.
 The overall impact of the Act is ambiguous, depending on the level of pledgeability, the riskiness of the investment, and frictions in alternative asset markets.